 - Several provinces and territories house small-scale LNG facilities for a variety of uses, including transportation (including marine and fleet vehicles) and power generation.
 LNG is also used for providing natural gas during demand peaks (for example, in Delta, B.C.; Sudbury, Ontario; and Montreal, Quebec).

-- The total value of Canada’s electricity exports was $2.9 billion and the value of imports was $253 million, resulting in net exports in 2016 of $2.6 billion.
+- The total value of Canada’s electricity exports was $2.9 billion and the value of imports was $240 million, resulting in 2017 net exports of $2.7 billion.
 The bulk of electricity trade occurs between the U.S. and the provinces of Quebec, Ontario, Manitoba and B.C.